Android-PowerUser/Windroid_11/README.md

 You can now delete the files downloaded from Termux in the Downloads folder of the internal memory or if you have changed it on the SD card in the path "/Android/data/com.termux/files/".

 For the next start, long press on an empty space in your Android home screen and select Widget and find a small icon from the app Termux:Widget and place it on the home screen.
-When you press it, Windroid 11 will start
+When you press it, Windroid 11 will start.
+Alternatively, you can type ```./Win11``` in the terminal.

 ## If you get an error while installing
 If you no longer have access to your storage due to duplicate termux-setup-storage, try deleting the permissions on the Termux storage and then(!):